luigifreda/rosdocker/README.md

 # rosdocker
 ## 🤖 🐳

-This repo contains a set of tools for managing docker containers and (ROS) images with a transparent support of **nvidia drivers**.
+This repo contains a set of tools for managing docker containers and (ROS) images with transparent support of **Nvidia drivers**.
 You can play with it to create your own custom docker containers.
-If you are new to docker or look for a quick cheatsheet start [here](docker_commands.md).
+If you are new to docker or looking for a quick cheatsheet start [here](docker_commands.md).

 **Main features**:
 - You can run a container and transparently attach many terminals to it: text and color of the bash prompt will inform you where you are.
 - Each container shares its network interface with the host.
-- GUIs can be run from each container terminal (nvidia drivers are transparently managed).
+- GUIs can be run from each container terminal (Nvidia drivers are transparently managed).
 For instance, you can run `rviz`.
 - Your favorite working folder is conveniently mounted into the docker containers when you run them.

 ## Requirements